Nomathwords/Capstone-Notam-Fall-2023/README.md

 client_secret=""
 ```

-3. Go to this link: https://adds-faa.opendata.arcgis.com/datasets/faa::airports-1/explore.
-Download the csv file of all the airports and move it to the "airport" directory.
+3. Install the necessary django cors headers: `pip install django-cors-headers`
-4. Go to the "csv_parser.py" file and paste the file path to the "Airports.csv" file in the "airport_csv_path" at the top.
-Make sure to replace all "\" with "/".
+4. Install gmplot, a library that utilizes Google Maps, using `pip install gmplot`.
+We use this to plot the path from the departure airport to the destination airport.
-5. Install the necessary django cors headers: `pip install django-cors-headers`
+5. Register the Google Maps API Key as an environment variable on your computer, named "google_maps_api_key" (Hunter has this).
 6. Start the backend with the following command: `python3 manage.py runserver`.

 Before starting the frontend, do the following steps: